narimiran/advent_of_code_2016/README.md

 # Advent of Code 2016

 Here's my repository for the puzzles available at [Advent of Code](http://adventofcode.com/).
-I'll try to solve/publish solutions every day, as the puzzles become available, but there might come a day when I have no time for solving the puzzles and/or don't have a clue how to solve them :)
+I'll try to solve/publish solutions every day, as the puzzles become available, but there might come a day (*) when I have no time for solving the puzzles and/or don't have a clue how to solve them :)

+(*) Looking at you, [Dec 11](http://adventofcode.com/2016/day/11)!
+Currently trying to catch-up with the tasks.

+&nbsp;

-Comments, suggestions and critiques are welcome.
+**Comments, suggestions and critiques are welcome.**

 &nbsp;